 Going through life plagued by the symptoms of obsessive-compulsive disorder can be utterly devastating and demoralizing for individuals.
 It can hinder their abilities to perform adequately at work.
 It can elicit feelings of loneliness, resulting in the desire to isolate themselves.
 Relationships can become disturbed.
 Activities that were once enjoyed can suddenly seem troublesome.
 In some cases, people with OCD may begin to experience suicidal ideation as they feel hopeless to ever find relief from their symptoms.
 But while you may feel as though there is no end to your suffering, there can be.
 Through the implementation of appropriate treatment, people can win the fight against obsessive-compulsive disorder and regain a sense of empowerment over their lives and their futures.

-As an internationally known and respected treatment provider of medical, therapeutic, and experiential services, Sierra Tucson is pleased to offer state of the art treatment for a wide range of behavioral health concerns.
-Through the integration of evidence-based practices and integrative therapies, Sierra Tucson prides itself on being a leading provider of services that are effective in treating addictions and other behavioral health problems.
-Holistic and individualized treatment is cornerstone to the care offered at Sierra Tucson, and is provided by a staff of qualified and experienced.
-Sierra Tucson’s primary goal is to deliver services in such a manner that all who come to us for treatment will benefit from our services and resume the pursuit of a healthy and productive future.
+As an internationally known and respected treatment provider of medical, therapeutic, and experiential services, our treatment center is pleased to offer state of the art treatment for a wide range of behavioral health concerns.
+Through the integration of evidence-based practices and integrative therapies, our rehab prides itself on being a leading provider of services that are effective in treating addictions and other behavioral health problems.
+Holistic and individualized treatment is cornerstone to the premier care offered at our treatment center, and is provided by a staff of qualified and experienced medical professional.
+Our rehab’s primary goal is to deliver services in such a manner that all who come to us for treatment will benefit from our services and resume the pursuit of a healthy and productive future.

-Sierra Tucson includes Desert Flower Hospital, a 15-bed psychiatric hospital, and a 124-bed behavioral health residential treatment center, both of which are situated on the same campus.
-Residents who require immediate stabilization due to the presence of psychiatric concerns, such as those that may be associated with OCD, or those who are in need of medical detoxification services can receive these interventions at Desert Flower prior to engaging in Sierra Tucson’s residential care.
-Following completion of the programming at Desert Flower, residents will then engage in the comprehensive treatment offered at Sierra Tucson’s behavioral health residential treatment center.
+Sierra Tucson, a premier OCD treatment center, includes Desert Flower, a 15-bed behavioral health inpatient unit, and a 124-bed behavioral health residential treatment center, both of which are situated on the same campus.
+Residents who require immediate stabilization due to the presence of psychiatric concerns, such as those that may be associated with OCD, or those who are in need of medical detoxification services can receive these interventions at Desert Flower prior to engaging in our rehab’s residential care.
+Following completion of the treatment at Desert Flower, residents will then engage in the comprehensive treatment offered at our treatment center’s behavioral health residential treatment center.

-Treatment for obsessive-compulsive disorder is delivered through Sierra Tucson’s Mood and Anxiety Program.
-Offered within our behavioral health residential treatment center, services supplied in this program are designed to produce the most favorable outcomes for all residents.
-The neuropsychiatric treatment provided in this program is designed to heal the mind, body, and spirit in a naturally scenic, tranquil setting that offers around-the-clock care.
+Treatment for obsessive-compulsive disorder is delivered through our rehab’s Mood and Anxiety Program.
+Offered within our behavioral health residential treatment center, services supplied in this treatment plan are designed to produce the most favorable outcomes for all residents.
+The neuropsychiatric treatment provided in this plan is designed to heal the mind, body, and spirit in a naturally scenic, tranquil setting that offers around-the-clock care.
 Using an interdisciplinary team approach through a customized blend of conventional, complementary, and evidence-based treatments, the caring and compassionate staff strives to support each person’s unique capacity to flourish and achieve overall wellness.
-The all-encompassing goal of the Mood and Anxiety Program is to help residents decrease the symptoms that plague them, while also helping them to gain the tools needed to resume healthy daily functioning, free from the turmoil elicited by obsessive-compulsive disorder.
+The all-encompassing goal of the Mood and Anxiety treatment plan is to help residents decrease the symptoms that plague them, while also helping them to gain the tools needed to resume healthy daily functioning, free from the turmoil elicited by obsessive-compulsive disorder.

-The intensive nature of this program incorporates cognitive behavioral therapy and dialectical behavior therapy workshops in addition to continuously providing psychodynamic therapy throughout the various aspects of the therapeutic process.
-Residents engaged in the Mood and Anxiety Program are offered the following treatment methods, which are outlined in each person’s individualized treatment plan, as well as in Sierra Tucson’s daily treatment schedules:
+The intensive nature of this treatment incorporates cognitive behavioral therapy and dialectical behavior therapy workshops in addition to continuously providing psychodynamic therapy throughout the various aspects of the therapeutic process.
+Residents engaged in the Mood and Anxiety treatment plan are offered the following treatment methods, which are outlined in each person’s individualized treatment plan, as well as in our treatment center’s daily treatment schedules:

-Medication management: Residents engaged in the Mood and Anxiety Program are seen by a psychiatrist or attending physician on a weekly basis in order to determine the need for medication, monitor medication, and adjust any medication prescribed in order to ensure optimal alleviation of mental health symptoms, including those associated with obsessive-compulsive disorder.
-Registered nurses and clinical technicians also assist in monitoring a resident’s medication needs.
+Medication management: Residents engaged in the Mood and Anxiety treatment plan are seen by a psychiatrist or attending physician on a weekly basis in order to determine the need for medication, monitor medication, and adjust any medication prescribed in order to ensure optimal alleviation of mental health symptoms, including those associated with obsessive-compulsive disorder.
+Registered nurses and clinical technicians at our rehab also assist in monitoring a resident’s medication needs.

-Group therapy: At the time that residents are admitted into the Mood and Anxiety Program, they are assigned to a small group of peers, all of whom are engaged in the same program.
+Group therapy: At the time that residents are admitted into the Mood and Anxiety treatment plan at our rehab, they are assigned to a small group of peers, all of whom are engaged in the same plan.
 This group will meet together for therapy sessions four times per week.
 In addition to serving as a general process group, topics that are covered during these group sessions may include, but are not limited to:

 - Relapse prevention